plantanapp/documentation/docs/actions/display-error-message.md

 - Display a permission error.
 - Display an error returned from a Server Request action.
-- Use in `On PreInit` or `On Init` form events to Conditionally prevent the loading of a form.
+- Use in `On PreInit` or `On Init` form events to conditionally prevent the loading of a form.

 ## `Don't use it to`